ICSCodeClub/Essay-Generator/README.md

 ## Downloading the Trained Model
 You can download the pretrained model from my google drive
 <a href="https://drive.google.com/drive/folders/11BeFiCpibfNUjyo6e3Vip7OknlsCIiaQ?usp=sharing">here</a><br><br>
+The finetuned model is trained on 40mb of essays found online, fetched with <a href="https://github.com/ICSCodeClub/WebpagePuller">WebpagePuller, </a>
+and trained on 4k steps

 Place it in <code>checkpoint/____</code>
 Make sure it's called <code>'run1'</code> unless you edited the code to reflect a different file name